lsst-ts/ts_tma_tma-documentation_tma-is_tma-is-design/TMA_IS_Design.md

 - Decentralized I/O in TMA-PI-CS-CBT-0101

 As mentioned, communication between the Safety CPU and the remote I/Os is done through the SafetyNet p in a star network using a switch.
-In this case instead of a Cisco switch a Moxa switch is used, as the Cisco one is not certified for SafetyNetwork and the temperature range for operation is only 0-60 °C.
+In this case a safetyNet certified Moxa switch with extended temperature range is used.

 ### Safety CPU in TMA-AZ-CS-CBT-0001

 The TMA IS CPU is located in the main cabinet in the Azimuth platform, cabinet TMA-AZ-CS-CBT-0001.

-The master unit has two RJ45 ports, because it has and internal switch to chain components, they can be configured as normal Ethernet port or SafetyNet p port.
-In this case as it is more appropriate to build a star configuration, only one is used to connect to the remote I/Os using the Moxa switch, this port is configured as SafetyNet p, and the other as a normal Ethernet port to connect to the PXI through a ModBus protocol, this connection does not need to be a safety connection.
+The master unit has two RJ45 ports and both ports have the same configuration since it is an internal switch.
+In this case, a star configuration is used so one is used to connect to the remote I/Os using the Moxa switch.
+The other port is used to connect to the control system using MODBUS protocol.

 The signals wired to the Safety CPU module inside this cabinet can be found in the latest version of the [Electrical Schematics](https://gitlab.tekniker.es/publico/3151-lsst/documentation/electricalschematics).